Key Largo cotton mouse

-The Key Largo cotton mouse is currently on the United States Fish and Wildlife Service list of endangered species, due to urbanization of Key Largo.
-It is on the Fish and Wildlife Service's list of endangered species, due to the urbanization of Key Largo.
-The species previously resided in a variety of tropical hardwood habitats, but urbanization has decimated these areas, reducing the availability of food, shelter, and habitat for the cotton mouse.
+The Key Largo cotton mouse is on the United States Fish and Wildlife Service list of endangered species, due to urbanization of Key Largo.
+The subspecies previously lived in a variety of tropical hardwood habitats, but urbanization has decimated these areas, reducing the availability of food, shelter, and habitat for the Key Largo cotton mouse.
 Surveys show that the Key Largo cotton mouse has lost up to 50% of its habitat due to this urbanization.